 I had not originally planned on searching for the bushbird near Ocaña on this trip.
 The location was quite far from the rest of my route; the reserve is closer to the Santa Marta mountains than to Medellín.
 But since I had done so well in the early part of my route, I had time.

-It was basically a 48 hour diversion from when I left the Blue-billed Curassow Reserve until the time I reached my next destination, the Cerulean Warbler Reserve.
+It was basically a 48 hour diversion from when I left the Blue-billed Curassow Reserve, visited the Recurve-billed Bushbird Reserve, and drove to my next destination, the Cerulean Warbler Reserve.
 However it could have been less since I did not drive much in the dark and I had two leisurely mornings at hotels (there were no good birding areas close by to these that I knew of).
 In the end though, it was worth it!

 |View from RNA Hormiguero de Torcoroma, Norte de Santander, Colombia|